-Reference Number Discussion point Applicant's Position NRW (A)'s Position Status Water Framev vork Directive Coastal W /aters Assessment NRW.WFDC.1 Policy and planning The Water Framework Directive (WFD) Regulations Coastal and Transitional Waters assessment (APP-088) has identified all appropriate legislation, policy and guidance relevant to the WFD Regulations.
-With the exception of concerns below, NRW (A) agrees that the assessment with respect to water quality is compliant with the requirements of the WFD.
-Ongoing point of discussion NRW.WFDC.2 Assessment methodology The methodology applied to undertake the WFD Coastal and Transitional Waters assessment is appropriate.
-NRW (A) continue to advise that for the purposes of chemical contaminant, assessment should extend to 12 nm from MHWS for compliance with the WFD Regulations.
-Ongoing point of discussion NRW.WFDC.3 Assessment methodology The WFD Coastal and transitional Waters assessment has identified the appropriate water bodies.
+Reference Number Discussion point Applicant's Position NRW (A)'s Position Status Water Framew ork Directive Coastal W /aters Assessment NRW.WFDC.1 Policy and planning The Water Framework Directive (WFD) Regulations Coastal and Transitional Waters assessment (APP-088) has identified all appropriate legislation, policy and guidance relevant to the WFD Regulations.
+NRW (A) agrees that the project has been adequately assessed as compliant with The Water Environment (Water Framework Directive) (England and Wales) Regulations 2017.
+Agreed NRW.WFDC.2 Assessment methodology The methodology applied to undertake the WFD Coastal and Transitional Waters assessment is appropriate.
+NRW (A) agrees that the assessment out to 12 nm of the impact of chemical contamination mobilisation shows no likely deterioration of WFD waterbodies as a result of the activities associated with the Mona offshore wind project and confirm that the methodology used for assessment of WFD TraC waterbodies is appropriate.
+Agreed NRW.WFDC.3 Assessment methodology The WFD Coastal and transitional Waters assessment has identified the appropriate water bodies.
 NRW (A) agrees that the WFD Coastal and Transitional waters assessment has identified the appropriate water bodies.
 Agreed NRW.WFDC.4 Assessment methodology The WFD Coastal and transitional Waters assessment has accurately scoped the elements of each identified water body.
 NRW (A) agrees that the assessment has accurately scoped the elements of each identified water body.
-Agreed NRW.WFDC.5 Outcome of the WFD coastal and transitional waters assessment There will be no significant effects on the identified water bodies and the ability of these water bodies to achieve good status in the future.
+Agreed NRW.WFDC.5 Outcome of the WFD coastal and transitional waters assessment There will be no significant effects (Biology - habitats, Water quality, Protected areas) on the identified water bodies and the ability of these water bodies to achieve good status in the future.
 The construction, operations and maintenance and decommissioning of the Mona Offshore Wind Project export cables is therefore considered to comply with the requirements of the WFD.
 NRW (A) supports the assessment conclusion in Volume 6, Annex 2.2: Water Framework Directive Coastal Waters Assessment (APP-088) that the proposed works will not cause deterioration to the water quality of either of the water bodies considered (North Wales coastal waterbody and Clwyd transitional waterbody), nor the individual elements of these water bodies, or impact the objectives of achieving Good Ecological Potential (GEP) and Good Ecological Status (GES).
 Agreed